smolijar/gitwiki-thesis/src/implementation/_intro.md

 The projects also:

-- adhere to _Semantic Versioning 2.0.0_[@semver] with published releases via Git tags on GitHub repositories and
+- adhere to _Semantic Versioning 2.0.0_[@semver] with published releases via Git tags on GitHub repositories,
+- follow the Airbnb JS style guide [@airbnb:standard] using ESLint and
 - have been developed via feature branch workflow.

 The editor `grissius/emily-editor` is published[@npm:emily] on NPM.

-This introduction sums up the aggregate information about the implementation source codes and in the rest of the chapter, instead of describing the whole process, I shall cover some of the major difficulties I faced throughout the implementation process and describe the solution I provided for each one.
+This introduction sums up the aggregate information about the implementation source codes.
+In the following section I will more notable dependencies used in the system and in the rest of the chapter, instead of describing the whole realisation development, I shall cover some of the major difficulties I faced throughout the implementation process and describe the solution I provided for each one.